jchenche/File-system/README.md

 # File system assignment
-- Name: Jimmy Chen Chen
+- Name: Jimmy Chen Chen.
-- Grade acquired: 100%
+- Grade acquired: 100%.
 - Class: CSC360 (Operating Systems).
+But continued working on it after the course.
-- Convention for this project: returning 0 and 1 usually denotes failure and success respectively
+- Convention for this project: returning 0 and 1 usually denotes failure and success respectively.
-- Type: Flavour of the original UNIX filesystem (partitioned in 512 bytes blocks)
+- Type: Flavour of the original UNIX filesystem (partitioned in 512 bytes blocks).

 # HOW TO RUN:
 - Only 2 commands to run.
 Go to folder /apps and type `make` then `./kapish`